revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% endfigcaption %}
 {% endfigure %}

 We typically lack prior knowledge regarding the degree of ASRV for a given alignment.
 Accordingly, rather than specifying a precise value of $\alpha$, we can instead estimate the value of the $\alpha$-shape parameter from the data.
 This requires that we specify a diffuse (relatively [‘uninformative’](http://andrewgelman.com/2013/11/21/hidden-dangers-noninformative-priors/)) prior on the $\alpha$-shape parameter.
 For this analysis, we will use a lognormal distribution with a mean parameter, `alpha_prior_mean`, equal to `5.0`, and standard deviation, `alpha_prior_sd`, equal to 0.587405 (thus, 95% of the prior density spans exactly one order of magnitude).

-This approach for accommodating ASRV is another example of a hierarchical model ({% ref gtrg %}).
+This approach for accommodating ASRV is another example of a hierarchical model ({% ref fig_gtrg %}).
 That is, variation in substitution rates across sites is addressed by applying a site-specific rate multiplier to each of the $j$ sites, $r_j$.
 These rate-multipliers are drawn from a discrete, mean-one gamma distribution; the shape of this prior distribution (and the corresponding degree of ASRV) is governed by the $\alpha$-shape parameter.
 The $\alpha$-shape parameter, in turn, is treated as a lognormal distributed random variable.
 Finally, the shape of the lognormal prior is governed by the mean and standard deviation parameters, which are set to fixed values.

-{% figure grtrg %}
+{% figure fig_gtrg %}
 ![]( figures/gtrg_graphical_model.png)
 {% figcaption %}
 Graphical model representation of the General Time Reversible (GTR) + Gamma phylogenetic model with invariable sites.